-- 483 Through various mechanisms, the Policy Enforcement capability maintains the health of the enterprise. - 484 Policy Enforcement acts on log information provided by the Inventory and Vulnerability Management - capabilities, often with the help of a security team, to ensure the health and compliance of enterprise - systems.
-This can include mechanisms such as pushing software updates, resolving vulnerabilities, or - quarantining noncompliant machines, but the capabilities of policy enforcement tools vary from productto product. - 489 For Policy Enforcement, we use Cisco ISE.
-Cisco ISE can identify machines on its network and perform a - 490 posture check on these machines.
-This can entail checking that certain services are enabled, that anti- - 491 malware is installed, or that certain files are present.
-Using this information, Cisco ISE can then disable - 492 network access to noncompliant machines.
+Through various mechanisms, the policy enforcement capability maintains the health of the enterprise.
+Policy enforcement acts on log information provided by the inventory and vulnerability management capabilities, often with the help of a security team, to ensure the health and compliance of enterprise systems.
+This can include mechanisms such as pushing software updates, resolving vulnerabilities, or quarantining noncompliant machines, but the capabilities of policy enforcement tools vary from product to product.

+For policy enforcement, we use Cisco ISE.
+Cisco ISE can identify machines on its network and perform a posture check on these machines.
+This can entail checking that certain services are enabled, that antimalware is installed, or that certain files are present.
+Using this information, Cisco ISE can then disable network access to noncompliant machines.

-493 4.1.2.4 Integrity Monitoring
+4.1.2.4 Integrity Monitoring

-- Integrity monitoring provides the ability to test, understand, and measure attacks that occur on files and components within the enterprise.
+Integrity monitoring provides the ability to test, understand, and measure attacks that occur on files and components within the enterprise.
 When considering DI from the perspective of protecting assets prior to an attack, it is important to establish an integrity baseline for files and systems across the enterprise, to be used in comparison with daily operations.
 The value of integrity monitoring becomes clear both during and after an attack.
-Alerts can be set to notify the security team to act when abnormal changes are detected to a file or system, such as changes made at abnormal times or by users who typically do - 500 not make changes to these assets.
-Furthermore, the information produced by integrity monitoring - 501 systems can be used to inform a recovery process; they provide information about what changes - 502 happened, when changes began to take place, as well as what programs were involved in the changes. - 503 For Integrity Monitoring, we use a combination of two tools: Tripwire Enterprise and Semperis Directory - 504 Services Protector.
-Tripwire Enterprise is a file integrity monitoring tool that establishes a baseline for - 505 integrity activity within the enterprise.
-This baseline is used in the event of an attack, to detect and alert - 506 on changes within the enterprise as well as aid recovery should it be necessary.
+Alerts can be set to notify the security team to act when abnormal changes are detected to a file or system, such as changes made at abnormal times or by users who typically do not make changes to these assets.
+Furthermore, the information produced by integrity monitoring systems can be used to inform a recovery process; they provide information about what changes happened, when changes began to take place, as well as what programs were involved in the changes.

+For integrity monitoring, we use a combination of two tools: Tripwire Enterprise and Semperis Directory Services Protector.
+Tripwire Enterprise is a file integrity monitoring tool that establishes a baseline for integrity activity within the enterprise.
+This baseline is used in the event of an attack, to detect and alert on changes within the enterprise as well as aid recovery should it be necessary.
 Semperis Directory